TEACHING KIDS EMOTIONAL REGULATION SKILLS

 Or divide up the class into teams to learn and practice different coping tools with a Jeopardy-like Quiz Show, like this one!

-Your students might also like the The Brain and The Stress Response Lesson, especially if they love cute animal characters!
+Your students might also like The Brain and The Stress Response Lesson, especially if they love cute animal characters!
 This SEL lesson teaches kids about the stress response, everyone’s amazing, hardworking brains, and effective coping strategies for kids (and adults, too)!